Joy-it-code/ecommerce-platform/README.md

 CMD ["npm", "start"]
 EXPOSE 3000
 ```
 ## Step 7️⃣: ☁️ Deployment to Cloud using AWS EC2
+### Configure Deployment in GitHub Actions (.github/workflow/deploy.yml)

-+ I deployed my E-commerce platform (backend & frontend) on an AWS EC2 instance using Docker and GitHub Actions.
++ I deployed the E-commerce platform (backend & frontend) on AWS EC2 instance using Docker and GitHub Actions,

-+ I used GitHub secrets to securely store and accessed cloud credentials.
+using GitHub secrets 🔒 to securely store and access cloud credentials.

++ Below is the deployment job for the pipeline:
 ```
 name: Deploy to AWS EC2 with DockerHub